eea/eprtr2.cms/README.md

 Deployment
 ----------
 The default configuration is to allow you to deploy to your own workstation directly.
-You install the target/transfer.war to Tomcat's webapps directory as ROOT.war.
+You install the target/eprtr-cms.war to Tomcat's webapps directory as cms.war.
 You can make it create an initial user with administrator rights by setting system properties to configure the application.

 On a CentOS system you can start Tomcat with the environment variable JAVA_OPTS set to some value or add lines to /etc/sysconfig/tomcat that looks like this:
 ```
-JAVA_OPTS="-Dcas.service=http://transfers.com -Dinitial.username=myname"
+JAVA_OPTS="-Dcas.service=http://prtr.eea.europa.eu/cms -Dinitial.username=MyName"
-JAVA_OPTS="$JAVA_OPTS -Ddb.url=jdbc:h2:tcp://localhost:8043//work/transferdb -Dstorage.dir=/work -Dupload.dir=/work"
+JAVA_OPTS="$JAVA_OPTS -Ddb.url=jdbc:h2:tcp://localhost:8043//work/eprtrcms -Dstorage.dir=/work -Dupload.dir=/work"
 ```
 These are the properties you can set:
 ```